Tech-at-DU/Launch-Page-Tutorial/P00-Getting-Setup/content.md

 Navigate your browser to https://code.visualstudio.com/download and download and install the VSCode Text Editor.

 VSCode is a wildly popular text editor.
-It is free and open source and it is created and maintained by GitHub.com, one of the most popular websites for software engineers.
+It is one of the most popular tools for software engineers.

 # Organizing Your Projects